-Despite tornadoes in the Los Angeles area being low in intensity and short-lived, the frequency of occurrences and density of the Los Angeles urban area makes tornadoes a relevant hazard for the City.
+Despite tornadoes in the Los Angeles area being low in intensity and short-lived, the frequency of occurrences and density of the Los Angeles urban area makes tornadoes a relevant hazard for the planning area.
 Wind speeds in tornadoes range from below that of hurricane speeds to more than 300 miles per hour.
 The maximum winds are often confined to very small areas and vary substantially over very short distances, even within the tornado funnel.
 Tornadoes can occur throughout the year at any time of day but are most frequent from November through March, specifically in the spring during the late afternoon.
 Tornadoes may result in property damage, agricultural and landscape destruction, injuries, and even deaths.
 The magnitude and severity of tornado impacts can vary on location, wind speed, and duration of the event.
-The severity and magnitude of tornadoes is measured by the Fujita Tornado Scale.
-The scale classifies tornadoes based on the maximum winds occurring within the funnel and in relation to expected damage; refer to Table 18, Fujita Tornado Scale.
-Historically, tornadoes in Los Angeles County remain at the F0 or "Gale Tornado" category and rarely exceed into the F1/Moderate Tornado category.
+Tornadoes are categorized using the Enhanced Fujita Scale or EF Scale based on estimated wind speeds and related damage.
+The EF Scale replaced the original Fujita Scale in 2007 to better categorize tornadoes by more closely estimating wind speeds based on associated storm damage.
+Refer to Table 18, Enhanced Fujita Tornado Scale, which shows the EF Rating and associated wind speeds for tornadoes.
+Historically, tornadoes in Los Angeles County remain at the EF0 category and rarely exceed into the EF1 tornado category.